LoginRadius/engineering-portal/content/blog/lazy-loading-in-react/index.md

 	|	|-app.js
 	|-index.js
 	```
-6. Application will first render `app.js` which will have an input field, we will pass the input received as props to Home, and render `Home.js`.
-On the basis of props received, we will either render `Admin` or `Customer`.
+6. Application will first render `app.js` which will have an input field.
+We will pass the input received as props to Home, and render `Home.js`.
+Based on props received, we will either render `Admin` or `Customer`.

 ### Using React Suspense (`React 16.6+`)
 From React 16.6+, react added [React Suspense](https://reactjs.org/docs/react-api.html#reactsuspense) which performs lazy loading.